J95Ortiz/hangman-game/README.md

 2. From the dropdown copy the URL link.
 This can be done using the copy button next to the link or by highlighting it and copying it.

-3. Within the IDE open Git Bash, change the working directory's location to one you want to work off, at which point the cloned directory will be crated.
+3. Within the IDE open Git Bash, and change the working directory's location to the one you want to work off, at which point the cloned directory will be created.

-4. Type git clone, and paste the URL copied in step 1 and the clone will be created.
+4. Type "git clone", and paste the URL copied in step 1 and the clone will be created.

 [Back to top](#contents)